greenmtnboy/fundiverse/README.md

 However, the emergence of low and no-fee trading platforms has made a previously prohibitive option easy - building your own index.

-Fundiverse is a platform to enable you to have fun diversifying your index.
+Fundiverse is a desktop app to enable you to have fun diversifying your index.
 Take the gold standard as a model, and add your personal touch to it.
 Exclude coal stocks?
 Sure.
 All in on solar?
 Why not weight those 400%.
 Hate fruit?
 Mark Apple down 50%.

 ![UI Preview](https://github.com/greenmtnboy/fundiverse/blob/main/media/fundiverse_new.png)